ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 1. Once your project is completely sold out, you may reset the Additional Payee Percentage to 0% for any charitable giving that was conducted during minting.
 You're also more than happy to keep them up.
 If removing, you will need to edit the secondary payee info to your wallet or set the percentage to 0%
 2. You may also remove any language from your Project Description that was specifically included to describe sales mechanics.
 3. Report final charity donation totals to @Druid.eth
-4. [For Playground projects only] Please fill out the appropriate form to add bot-support to your Discord channel for your completed project: https://github.com/ArtBlocks/artbot/issues/new/choose.
+4. Please fill out the appropriate form to add bot-support to your Discord channel for your completed project: https://github.com/ArtBlocks/artbot/issues/new/choose.
+5. Last, please feel free to hang out as much or as little as you'd like in your channel going forward.
+If you plan to take an extended amount of time away from the community in the next month, we'd appreciate if you would communicate that you are disconnecting to your collectors in case they have any questions in the interim.